 You like to shop.

-Get all your holiday shopping done in two cute towns.
 Historic Downtown Truckee has dozens of stores that feature jewelry and art, clothing, and decor.
-California 89 sells apparel celebrating Highway 89, while Bespoke stocks one-of-a-kind goods from independent artists.
-In the walkable Tahoe City, North Tahoe Arts sells works by local sculptors and painters.
+California 89 sells apparel celebrating Highway 89, while Atelier + Bespoke stock one-of-a-kind goods from independent artists.
+In walkable Tahoe City, North Tahoe Arts sells works by local sculptors and painters.
 Cabin Fever has vintage-inspired Tahoe and mountain wall art.
 After shopping, don't forget to stop for lunch at Old Town Tap in Truckee or Za's Lakefront in Tahoe City.

 Nestled on the shores of Lake Tahoe and bounded by the majestic peaks of the Sierra, you’ll find Edgewood Tahoe Resort, a one-of-a-kind boutique stay where luxury reaches new heights every day.
 Whether it's gourmet dining, a soothing day at the spa, legendary golf, easy access to Tahoe’s fabled outdoor activities, or simply sitting back and basking in the wonder of it all, the experiences at Edgewood Tahoe are unequaled.
 Learn more at edgewoodtahoe.com.

 Thank you to our partners at Edgewood Tahoe.